ging/fi-xifi-monitoring-dashboard/README.md

 -- Example of use --

+1 - First of all, clone the repository in your machine.

+2 - Go to 'tools' directory and run compile.sh.
+A new monit_widget.js file will be created.

+3 - Include monit_widget.js in your website.

-1. Define the different parameters:
+4 - Define the different parameters:

 - var vm_id ='acd468-s85s-asf55-8765411-112589aa3'
 - var token = 'aulfbgd7321-32164641-2316863321'